Lucifer-Morningstar36/DSCP/README.md

 # DSCP
 HI!
 Greetings visitor

-If you are searching for the documentation of dsc project please go to document.pdf file
+If you are searching for the documentation of DSC project please go to document.pdf file